 And so they rushed forward, Yehoyada and the elders giving the order, and all the rest obeying without question.
 They grabbed her, and they dragged her bodily from their presence, and they carried her away to the horse’s entrance by the King’s House.

-Athaliah saw some of them watching stern-faced, like her tutor used to do when he had to discipline her, as though they thought this was for her own good.
-And she saw some of them turning away, saddened that it had come to this, but doing nothing to stop it.
+As Athaliah was dragged across the flagstones she saw some of them watching.
+Their faces were stern, just like her tutor’s face when he had to discipline her.
+Perhaps they were telling themselves this was for her own good.
+She saw some of them turning away, saddened that it had come to this, but still doing nothing to stop it.
 She knew they genuinely believed they still loved her, even as they let their leaders force her to her knees.

 And their leaders gave the orders and they killed her, and they left her body there in the horse’s entrance for the dogs.
 And then the guardsmen went out and slaughtered all those who had stayed loyal to their queen and their oaths.